compgenomr/book/05-supervisedLearning.md

 ## 0.9814815
 ```

 In the test set, we were able to obtain perfect accuracy after voting.
 More complicated and accurate ways to build ensembles exist.
 We could also use the mean of class probabilities instead of voting for final class predictions.
-We can even combine models in a regression based scheme to assign weights to the votes or to the predicted class probabilities of each model.
+We can even combine models in a regression-based scheme to assign weights to the votes or to the predicted class probabilities of each model.
 In these cases, the prediction performance of the ensembles can also be tested with sampling techniques such as cross-validation.
 You can think of this as another layer of optimization or modeling for combining results from different models.
 We will not pursue this further in this chapter but packages such as [`caretEnsemble`](https://cran.r-project.org/web/packages/caretEnsemble/), [`SuperLearner`](https://cran.r-project.org/web/packages/SuperLearner/index.html) or [`mlr`](https://mlr.mlr-org.com/) can combine models in various ways described above. \index{R Packages!\texttt{caretEnsemble}}
 \index{R Packages!\texttt{SuperLearner}}
 \index{R Packages!\texttt{mlr}}